iamalbedo1/chatclientforgemini/README.md

 3. Let Gradle sync and download the required dependencies.
 4. Build the project (`Build` > `Make Project`).
 5. You can run the app on an emulator or a physical Wear OS device.

+## Contributing

+Contributions are welcome!
+If you have an idea for a new feature, find a bug, or want to improve the code, please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.